 We encourage anyone who has questions about our use of Personal Data or is interested to raise any concerns about this, to contact us at email@example.com or at the address provided in the section "Contact us" below.
 We will do our best to answer your questions and resolve any complaints and disputes regarding our use of Personal Data.
 Alternatively, individuals in the EEA have the right to lodge a complaint with a data protection authority for your country or region or where any alleged infringement of applicable data protection law occurs.
 A list of data protection authorities is available at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080.

 4780 Schärding, Austria

-Because email communications are not always secure, please do not include credit card or other sensitive information in your emails to us.
+Because email communications are not always secure, please do not include credit cards or other sensitive information in your emails to us.